amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 `glob.glob` does one job - finding filepaths - really well.
 It can't do other jobs, like count the number of subdirectories or find all the files that don't match a particular pattern.
-If you need to do additional filtering, counting, or other operations you need to use other strategies.
+If you need to do additional filtering, counting, or other operations, you'll need a different strategy.

 The following code generates the same list as our `glob.glob` but uses 6 lines instead of 1.
 Under-the-hood, `glob.glob` is performing a very similar set of steps as this code.
-However, it can be useful to do each steps yourself in case you want to perform additional actions while generating lists of files.
+However, it can be useful to split the steps into individual components, in case you'll want to perform additional actions while generating your list of files.

 ~~~
 mov_list = []